 In March of 2020, Tom Brady and the Buccaneers agreed to a two-year, $50 million contract.
 The contract was virtually fully guaranteed at signing, with a further $9 million available in incentives.
 Interestingly, there was no signing bonus in the contract, as the Buccaneers did things a bit differently.

-How does Brady’s contract break down?
+How did Brady’s contract break down?

 There is a nice symmetry to Tom Brady’s contract.
 Brady will earn $15 million in salary in both seasons, with a $10 million roster bonus.
 Three days after signing, Brady was paid his 2020 roster bonus, and at the same time, his 2021 roster bonus became guaranteed.
 In essence, Brady, therefore, received a $20 million signing bonus with $10 million deferred for a year.

 In 2020, Brady counted $25 million against the cap.
-That will increase to $26.63 million in 2021, due to likely-to-be earned incentives.
+That was set to increase to $28.375 million in 2021, due to likely-to-be earned incentives.